 - If you are looking for a more “un-touched” and quiet experience on an island, swap Phi Phi islands for the more secluded Koh Lanta, Koh Tao or Koh Lipe.

 Best Time to Visit Phuket

 The best weather on Phuket occurs between November and April.
 If you plan to take day trips to surrounding islands, good weather months should be considered as severe rain can cancel boat trips and impede on plans.
-If this is a concern for you, monsoon season last from about May through October so those months should be avoided.
+If this is a concern for you, monsoon season lasts from about May through October so those months should be avoided.
 Still, Phuket is always pretty warm and the rains are tropical so they do have a tendency to clear up and bring on some sunshine.

-FAQ: How to get Around Thailand
+FAQ: How to Get Around Thailand

 - The best way to explore the cities and islands of Thailand is by motorbike/scooter and should cost no more than around 250 BAHT (~$8.00 USD) a day.
-If a motorbike is not for you, taxis are very cheap but be be sure to negotiate.
+If a motorbike is not for you, taxis are very cheap but be sure to negotiate.
 Negotiate everything in Thailand as there are many tourist traps.
 Be especially aware of Tuk Tuk rides, they shouldn’t be more than a couple hundred BAHT and do not allow them to take you anywhere other than your agreed upon destination.